-Parents who plan to use the service on a semester basis must register in person, and bring a copy of their class schedule, paid activity fee statement, and the child's birth certificate.
+Parents who plan to use the service on a semester basis must register in person, and bring a copy of their class schedule, a copy of the child's birth certificate.
 Registration times are listed in the current Course/Offerings Schedule.
 For further information, phone 397-3000, extension 262.